wawirakinyua/LisheSafi-WebAPP-/README.md

 ##  System Architecture

-Our design partitions the system into three simple layers[cite: 1, 2]:
+Our design partitions the system into three simple layers:

 ```text
                   +-------------------------------------------------+